dylancrawte/Technical-Portfolio/README.md

 ## Features

-- Realistic 3D model of a retro television
+- 3D model of a retro computer
 - Interactive orbit controls for 360° viewing
 - Animated static effect on the TV screen
 - Responsive design that adapts to window size
 - Realistic materials and lighting
-- Detailed components including:
-  - Wooden-textured TV body
-  - Control knobs
-  - V-shaped antenna
-  - Screen with frame
+- Extended portfolio template with relevant links
-  - Dynamic static effect

 ## Technologies Used